xianbo/wavepy/doc/source/about.rst

 About
 =====

-This section describes what the wavepy is about `wavePy <https://github.com/decarlof/wavepy>`_.
+This section describes what the
+`wavePy <https://github.com/decarlof/wavepy>`_.
+project is about.

 .. contents:: Contents:
    :local: